+There are many river-related structures in Bangladesh.
+With the provision of adequate flood warnings these could be operated with a greater degree of safety.
 As outlined in Section 2.5.4, the JICA Study Team undertook a questionnaire survey of O&M and Hydrology Divisional and Sub-divisional Offices of BWDB on the necessity of a FFWS.
-It was revealed that the majority supported its necessity and noted that operation of river structures during periods of flooding may not be possible without it.
+Although the number of respondents to this questionnaire was limited, the majority supported its necessity and noted that operation of river structures during periods of flooding may not be possible without it.
+Lead time for emergency operation for river structures was estimated to be around 12-24 hours.
 It is considered an essential component of the O&M for river structures and appurtenant facilities.